khanhha/hello_cvedia/README.tex.md

 To resolve this problem, I first trained a PCA model that compresses human representation from the mesh format of 10.000 vertices to 50 principal components.
 The standard deviations along these principal components form a multivariate Gaussian distribution, which is then randomly sampled to create new PCA parameters representing new human shapes.

-Thanks to this technique, I increase the size of training data from 7000 meshes to 100.000 meshes, which reduces the loss on the test-set by 20 percent.
+Thanks to this technique, I increase the size of training data from 7000 meshes to 100.000 meshes, which helps reduce the loss on the test-set by 20 percent.

 ### New 3D human pose variants synthesis.

 This challenge is about synthesizing new A pose variants to make the model more robust to pose changes in the input images.
 In reality, the users can stand in different A poses, which causes large changes in 3D output meshes.
-For example, the output mesh will look fatter if the users tilt left, right, lean backward, or forward.
+For example, given the same user, the output mesh will look fatter if he tilts left or right, leans backward, or forward.

 To solve this problem, I apply rigging techniques to create more pose variants per subject randomly.
 For each mesh, a skeleton of 16 joints is estimated, which is then used to calculate rigging weights for mesh vertices.
 After that, pose variants are constructed by rotating arm, leg, and spine bones with random angles.
 The two below figure shows the colorized silhouettes of different poses of the same human subject.
-Thanks to this approach, the model trained with pose variants become more accurate and invariant to pose.
+Thanks to this approach, the model trained with these pose variants become more accurate and invariant to pose.

-However, the output meshes still fluctuate a bit.
-To achieve a more stable result, pose parameters need to be integrated into the model to make it more distinctive.
+However, the output meshes of different poses of the same user still fluctuate a bit.
+In the future, to achieve a more stable result, pose parameters need to be integrated into the model to make give the model more input information to ease the training.

 <p align="center"><img src="/assets/images/3dhm/2019-ca754c68.png" align=middle height=300pt/></p>